 14. Cool Off With A Face Mist

-A cool face mist works wonders on a hot and humid summer day.
+A cooling face mist works wonders on a hot and humid summer day.
 It helps in soothing sunburns and inflammation and makes your skin look fresh and dewy.
-You can buy a face mist or even make one at home.
+Try getting your hands on calming ingredients like chamomile and lavender as they soothe and rejuvenate the skin.
+You can buy facial mists or even make one at home.
 Check out the recipe in the following section.

 15. Always Take Cold Water Showers

-Avoid hot showers and steam baths during summer as they dehydrate your skin.
+Avoiding hot showers and steam baths during summer may be the best idea as they dehydrate the skin.
 Take a cold water shower instead.
 It keeps your skin pores unclogged and prevents acne breakouts.
 It is also much more refreshing.

-Check out these simple skin care recipes that can help you get glowing and supple skin during the summer months.
+Check out these simple skin care recipes that can help you get glowing skin in summer at home.